Aaron Hernandez Murder Trial

 In February 2017, two teenage boys, Colter Peterson, 16, and Jayzon Decker, 16, lured 14-year-old Deserae Turner into a canal field and shot her in the back of the head.
 Peterson and Decker lured Turner to the spot because on of them “got tired” of her texting and messaging him on Snapchat.
 Turner survived and was found hours later.
 After the suspects were found with personal items from Turner, police sent in several small devices that were broken by the suspects to Utah Tech University’s Digital Forensics Crime Lab.
 The lab was able to extract data from one of the devices and send results back to the police.
 The two boys were convicted of attempted murder and for obstruction of justice and sentenced to 15 years to life.

 Fatal Bank Robbery

 On September 11, 2014, St. George Police officers responded to a report of a bank robbery at Zions Bank on S. River Road in St. George, Utah.
 The robbery suspect, Benjamin J. Schroff, 37, entered Zions Bank wearing a disguise and brandishing a firearm.
 Schroff demanded money and bank employees complied.
-After taking an undisclosed amount of money, Schroff too two female bank employees’ hostage.
-Schroff and the hostages got into on of the hostage’s vehicles and drove away.
+After taking an undisclosed amount of money, Schroff took two female bank employees’ hostage.
+Schroff and the hostages got into one of the hostage’s vehicles and drove away.
 Officers caught up with the suspect and attempted to stop the vehicle.
-After a 3-hour chase that started off in a stolen that started off in stolen vehicle and concluded as a foot chase with Schroff being fatally shot.
+After a 3-hour chase that started off in a stolen vehicle and concluded as a foot chase with Schroff being fatally shot.
 The police department sent in two cell phones to the Digital Forensics Crime Lab, and a lab examiner was able to extract information from the seized evidence.